Equipment Inspections and Record Keeping

 Every time it is used - All work at height and lifting equipment should undergo ‘pre-use checks’ prior to use.

-These checks are essential and should be carried out each time and before the product is used.
-Pre-use checks should be tactile and visual and the whole item should be subject to the check.
 A visual check should be undertaken in good light and will normally take a few minutes.
 The function of items such as connectors, anchor line devices, buckles on harnesses, descending and ascending devices and retractable type fall arresters should also be checked.

 Detailed Inspections – before first use and at 6 or 12 monthly intervals.

-These formal, comprehensive inspections should be carried out at suitable intervals based on an assessment of the equipment type, frequency of use and environmental conditions.
-BS EN 365: 2004 recommends detailed inspection at least every 12 months.
 BS 8437: 2005 and INDG367 recommend intervals not exceeding 6 months, or 3 months where the equipment is used in arduous conditions for example demolition, steel erection, scaffolding, steel masts or towers with sharp edges.

 Scheduled PPE and Lifting inspections at intervals should not exceed: